Source rules

 Update Practice

 Pages should be updated when a source changes, a budget version changes, a link breaks, or a correction is accepted.
-If a live official detail can change frequently, such as a hearing date or testimony signup link, this site should point readers to the official page instead of freezing a stale detail.
+If a live official detail can change frequently, such as a hearing date or testimony signup link, this site points readers to the official page instead of freezing a stale detail.

 What People Often Misunderstand